opendilab/treevalue/README.md

 `TreeValue` is a generalized tree-based data structure mainly developed by [OpenDILab Contributors](https://github.com/opendilab).

-Almost all the operation can be supported in form of trees in a convenient way to simplify the structure processing when the calculation is tree-based.
+Almost all the operations can be supported in the form of trees in a convenient way to simplify the structure processing when the calculation is tree-based.

 ## Outline